On Bayesian Sequential Clinical Trial Designs: Three Perspectives on Bayesian Sequential Designs

+The subjective Bayesian perspective can be useful in trials for rare diseases and pediatric trials for small populations.
+In those situations, simple loss functions may be elicited, and prior distributions can be derived by eliciting expert opinion \citep{kidwell2022application}.
+The elicitation process usually involves interviewing multiple subject experts such as physicians and their team members, and summaries of the interviews can be reported in the form of statistics like medians, modes, and percentiles.
+Lastly, a prior distribution can be estimated by fitting a parametric distribution to match the summary statistics.

-In the current practice of sequential designs, type I error rate control is enforced by regulators for confirmatory trials, regardless of whether a design is Bayesian or frequentist.
-Therefore, only the frequentist-oriented perspective is accepted in late phase, confirmatory settings.
-On the other hand, for exploratory trials, type I error rate control is optional and often at the discretion of the sponsors.
-As a result, subjective and calibrated Bayesian perspectives are receiving increasing attentions in early phase, exploratory settings.
+Lastly, the calibrated Bayesian perspective is suitable in exploratory settings, such as animal studies for drug screening and early-phase trials (e.g., dose finding).
+For those trials, stringent type I error rate control is optional and often at the discretion of the sponsors.
+Eliciting the prior for $\theta$ from previous studies and focusing on FDR/FPR control allow an efficient selection of promising drugs for further development.

 Influenced by \cite{rubin1984bayesianly, little2006calibrated, robinson2019properties}, our recommendation is to regard the subjective Bayesian paradigm as ideal in principle but often rely on frequentist-type metrics to better communicate Bayesian designs and understand the practical implications of different priors, loss functions, and threshold values.
 The LP is sometimes viewed as an argument against the consideration of frequentist-type metrics in hypothetical trials.
 However, we will demonstrate in Section \ref{sec:principles} that the LP does not preclude one from utilizing frequentist-type metrics to assess a decision procedure.
-Still, we advocate the use of operating characteristics under plausible scenarios, instead of frequentist properties, for evaluating trial designs in either exploratory or confirmatory settings.
+Still, we advocate the use of operating characteristics under plausible scenarios, in addition to standard frequentist properties, for evaluating trial designs in either exploratory or confirmatory settings.
 Metrics like the FDR and FPR have not been used for drug approval, but arguably, they reflect the reality better than frequentist properties.
 In real life, different clinical trials would have different treatment effects.